Adin Steinsaltz: Biography

-Steinsaltz's classic work on Kabbalah, The Thirteen Petalled Rose, was first published in 1980, and now appears in eight languages.
+Steinsaltz's classic work on Kabbalah, The Thirteen Petalled Rose, was first published in 1980 and now appears in eight languages.
 In all, Steinsaltz authored some 60 books and hundreds of articles on subjects including Talmud, Jewish mysticism, Jewish philosophy, sociology, historical biography, and philosophy.
-Many of these works have been translated into English by his close personal friend, now deceased, Yehuda Hanegbi.
+Many of these works were translated into English by his close friend, Yehuda Hanegbi.
 His memoir-biography on the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, was published by Maggid Books (2014).

 Continuing his work as a teacher and spiritual mentor, Steinsaltz joined the original faculty of the nondenominational Pardes Institute of Jewish Studies in Jerusalem in 1972, along with David Hartman, Eliezer Schweid, Menachem Froman, Dov Berkovits, and others.
-He established Yeshivat Mekor Chaim alongside Rabbis Menachem Froman and Shagar in 1984 and Yeshivat Tekoa in 1999.
+He established Yeshivat Makor Chaim alongside Rabbis Menachem Froman and Shimon Gershon Rosenberg in 1984 and Yeshivat Tekoa in 1999.
 He also served as president of the Shefa Middle and High Schools.
 He has served as scholar in residence at the Woodrow Wilson International Center for Scholars in Washington, D.C., and the Institute for Advanced Study in Princeton.
 His honorary degrees include doctorates from Yeshiva University, Ben Gurion University of the Negev, Bar Ilan University, Brandeis University, and Florida International University.
 Steinsaltz was also Rosh Yeshiva of Yeshivat Hesder Tekoa.

-Being a follower of Rabbi Menachem Mendel Schneerson of Chabad-Lubavitch, he went to help Jews in the Soviet Union assisting Chabad's shluchim (propagators) network.
-In 1995, the chief Rabbi of Russia, Adolph Shayevich gave Steinzaltz the title of Duchovny Ravin (Spiritual Rabbi), a historic Russian title which indicated that he was the spiritual mentor of Russian Jewry.
-In this capacity, Steinsaltz travelled to Russia and the Republics once each month from his home in Jerusalem.
+Being a follower of Rabbi Menachem Mendel Schneerson of Chabad, he went to help Jews in the Soviet Union assisting Chabad's shluchim (emissaries) network.
+In 1995, the chief rabbi of Russia, Adolf Shayevich, gave Steinzaltz the title of Duchovny Ravin ("Spiritual Rabbi"), a historic Russian title that indicated that he was the spiritual mentor of Russian Jewry.
+In this capacity, Steinsaltz travelled to Russia and the Soviet Union once each month from his home in Jerusalem.
 During his time in the former Soviet Union, he founded the Jewish University, both in Moscow and Saint Petersburg.
 The Jewish University is the first degree-granting institution of Jewish studies in the former Soviet Union.
-In 1991, on Schneersohn's advice, he changed his family name from Steinsaltz to Even-Israel.
-Besides Chabad, Steinsaltz was also inspired by the teachings of the Kotzker Rebbe.
-He was in close contact with the fifth Gerrer Rebbe, Yisroel Alter, and his brother and successor, Simcha Bunim Alter.
+In 1991, on Schneersohn's advice, he changed his family name from Steinsaltz to Even-Israel, 'Stone of Israel' in English.
+Schneersohn suggested the name Even Melach, 'Salt Stone' in English, as recorded in his meeting with the Rebbe in 1990.
+Besides Chabad, Steinsaltz was also inspired by the teachings of Menachem Mendel of Kotzk.
+He was in close contact with the fifth Gerrer Rebbe, Yisrael Alter, and his brother and successor, Simcha Bunim Alter.

-Steinsaltz took a cautious approach to interfaith dialogues.
+Steinsaltz took a cautious approach to interfaith dialogue.
 During a visit of a delegation of Roman Catholic cardinals in Manhattan in January 2004, he said that, "You do not have to raise over-expectations of a meeting, as it doesn't signify in itself a breakthrough; however, the opportunity for cardinals and rabbis to speak face to face is valuable.
 It's part of a process in which we can talk to each other in a friendly way", and called for "a theological dialogue that asks the tough questions, such as whether Catholicism allows for Jews to enter eternal paradise".